GM food and New Zealand consumers

 The four most commonly grown GM crops in the world are maize, corn, soy and canola.
 Go to Nature magazine's website to find out where these crops are being grown: www.nature.com/nature/focus/gm/map.html

 Currently no genetically modified crops are intentionally grown in New Zealand for the market.
-Any research carried out using genetic modification of viable organisms in a research institution requires approval from the Environmental Risk Management Authority.
+Any research carried out using genetic modification of viable organisms in a research institution requires approval from the Environmental Protection Authority.
 This depends upon the GMO's being strictly contained in field tests or glasshouses and laboratories.
 The current field tests operating in New Zealand include one for GM onions.

 In order to investigate whether New Zealand consumers will buy genetically modified foods, 2000 randomly selected New Zealand households were sent a questionnaire about their willingness to buy GM foods and how much they would pay for them.
 36 percent of the surveys were returned.
 Economic modelling using mathematical equations then turned these results into some useful predictions about the economic benefits of growing GM crops.